 When you develop an online course, your goal is to close a gap.
-This is the gap between your audience’s current knowledge and skills and what the audience needs to learn and do.
-Become obsessed with closing the gap so distractions don’t obscure your vision.
+This is the gap between your audience’s current knowledge and skills and what the audience needs to learn and do to improve performance.
+Stay focused on closing the gap because in learning, less is more.

 Rapid Approach or Systematic Approach?